Giant Bomb

-Giant Bomb is an American video game website and wiki that includes personality-driven gaming videos, commentary, news, and reviews, created by former GameSpot editors Jeff Gerstmann and Ryan Davis.
+Giant Bomb is an American video game website and wiki that includes personality-driven gaming videos, commentary, news and reviews, created by former GameSpot editors Jeff Gerstmann and Ryan Davis.
 The website was voted by Time magazine as one of the Top 50 websites of 2011.
+In 2018 Variety Magazine said that Giant Bomb had "redefined what it meant to be a video game website."
 Originally part of Whiskey Media, the website was acquired by CBS Interactive in March 2012 before being sold to Red Ventures in 2020, then to Fandom in 2022.
+As of 2025, the site is independently owned by Jeffinitely, LLC, a company formed by Giant Bomb's co-owners Jeff Bakalar and Jeff Grubb.

 After being terminated from his position as editorial director of GameSpot, Gerstmann began working with a team of web engineers to create a new video game website.
 His intent was to create "a fun video game website" that would not heavily cover the business side of the game industry.
 The site's core editorial staff consisted primarily of former GameSpot editors.
 Giant Bomb was unveiled on March 6, 2008, as a blog; the full site launched on July 21, 2008.
-The Giant Bomb offices were originally in Sausalito, California before moving to San Francisco in 2010, with a second office established in New York City in 2014.
+The Giant Bomb offices were originally in Sausalito, California, before moving to San Francisco in 2010, with a second office established in New York City in 2014.
 Following the COVID-19 pandemic in 2020, both offices were closed and the website permanently shifted to a remote work environment.

 Content on Giant Bomb comes from the site's staff as well as its community, which contributes to the site's video game wiki database that is open to editing by all registered users.
 The Giant Bomb staff covers video game news and new releases in the form of video, written articles, and podcasts.
 Their weekly podcast, the Giant Bombcast, is posted on Tuesdays, and covers the video game industry as well as happenings around the office.
-Giant Bomb produces a number of regular video series including Quick Looks, 20-90 minute unedited looks at recently released games.
+Giant Bomb produces a number of regular video series including Quick Looks, 20–90 minute unedited looks at recently released games.